Disclaimer: I do not own Harry Potter.

 "Hey!
 That's offensive to me," Sirius shot back...and then paused.
 "Wait, why is it offensive to me?"

-It would've been a comical sight to see a dementor whine before flying away with a depressed rain cloud over its head.
+It would've been a comical sight to see a dementor whine before flying away with a figurative rain cloud over its head.

 "He named a dementor 'Demi'," Sirius rolled his eyes.
 "How uncool is that?"

 "That's what you find uncool?"
-Remus palmed his face and slowly slid down to his knees.
+Remus massaged his forehead and slowly slid down to his knees.
 "Just what is happening here?"

 "This reminds me of the phrase, 'Pig for slaughter'," Remus, ever the philosopher, stated as he watched Harry place the food into a neat pile in front of an unconscious Pettigrew.